Andy Samberg, Sandra Oh kick off Golden Globes on a loose note

 The 76th Golden Globes got off to a characteristically loose and boozy note Sunday night, with co-hosts Andy Samberg and Sandra Oh gently ribbing stars, tossing out goofy one-liners and shying away from political barbs.

-But the opening monologue was not without a few earnest moments.
+But the opening monologue, although not as sober as last year's #MeToo-inflected kickoff, was not without a few earnest moments.
 Oh, the first Asian woman to co-host the Globes, tipped her hat to the diversity among the nominees and the push for greater inclusivity in Hollywood.

 "I said yes to the fear of being on this stage tonight because I wanted to be here to look out into this audience and witness this moment of change," Oh said, appearing to hold back tears.
 "I’m not fooling myself — next year will be different, it probably will be.
 But right now, this moment is real."